apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  is.arbac02=true
  ```

 a.
-All service invocations, perform an ADMIN permission check automatically by invoking *DelAccessMgr.checkAccess*.
+When enabled, all service invocations perform an ADMIN permission check by invoking *DelAccessMgr.checkAccess* down in the API layer.

  For example, the permission with an objectName: **org.apache.directory.fortress.core.impl.AdminMgrImpl** and operation name: **addUser** is automatically checked
  during the call to the **userAdd** service.